Rod price in Nepal 2026

 1. Jagdamba Steel

 Often called the biggest steel company in Nepal, Jagdamba Steel has been in the market for decades and manufactures around 2,500 tons of steel per day.
 It holds an ISO 9001 certification and is the go-to choice for many large infrastructure projects.
-Recently, Jagdamba Steel shifted to sourcing raw materials from Indonesia due to the 15% import tax from India a move that reflects how global trade policies directly impact your construction costs here at home.
+Recently, Jagdamba Steel shifted to sourcing raw materials from Indonesia due to the 15% import tax from India a move that reflects how global trade policies directly impact your construction costs here at home and influence the rod price in Nepal.

 2. Ambe Steel